codeigniter4/shield/docs/2 - quickstart.md

 ### Customize Remember-me functionality

 Remember-me functionality is enabled by default for the `Session` handler.
-While this is handled in a secure manner, some sites may want it disbled.
-You might also want to change how long it remberers a user and doesn't require additional login.
+While this is handled in a secure manner, some sites may want it disabled.
+You might also want to change how long it remembers a user and doesn't require additional login.

 ```php
 public array $sessionConfig = [